 While your conveyancer in the south-west will handle the change of land title and other more complex legal issues, you’ll still have some administrative duties to attend to.
 Make sure that your address is legally changed and that you’ve updated it for things like magazine subscriptions, car insurance and registration, electoral roll, your bank, superannuation etc. And then you’ll need to organise your new home and contents insurance.
 Like setting up your internet and having your power connected, you’ll want to get onto having your mail forwarded as quickly as possible.
 Trusting the new tenants of your old home to forward your mail can be frustrating and unreliable.

-There are a lot of things to consider when moving the a city or rural settlement, but with our handy checklist you’ll be able to put your mind at ease.
+There are a lot of things to consider when moving to a city or rural settlement, but with our handy checklist, you’ll be able to put your mind at ease.